openvnf/calico-sync/README.md

 [![GitHub Release Badge]][GitHub Releases]
 [![Calico Releases Badge]][Calico Releases]

-When [Calico] uses [Etcd Datastore] in a [Kubernetes] cluster, Etcd endpoints specified in Calico Configmap should be in sync with Calico CNI configuration file on each node.
-Calico Sync watches changes of Etcd endpoints in the configmap and updates the CNI configuration file.
+When [Calico] uses [etcd datastore] in a [Kubernetes] cluster, [etcd] endpoints specified in Calico ConfigMap should be in sync with Calico CNI configuration file on each node (usually "/etc/cni/net.d/10-calico.conflist").
+Calico Sync watches changes of etcd endpoints in the ConfigMap and updates the CNI configuration file.
+A typical case when the update could happen is when a etcd node joins or leaves a cluster.

 ## Install